 I liked the Russians but not the Stalinist socialism

 František Janouch was born on 22 September 1931 in Lysá nad Labem into the family of a medical doctor and a nurse.
 He grew up un Prague‘s Vršovice quarter.
 In 1943, his father was imprisoned for his work in an illegal resistance unit of several doctors.
 He was imprisoned in Auschwitz, Mauthausen and a labor camp in Austria.
 After the war, František attended a Soviet grammar school in Prague and then opted for studying nuclear physics in the Soviet Union.
 As a seventeen-year-old, he joined the Communist Party.
 In 1954, he graduated from the Faculty of Physics at Leningrad University.
 After that, he undertook a postgraduate course at the Moscow University where in 1959, he defended his doctoral thesis.
 During his stay in the Soviet Union, he changed his opinion of Soviet politics and became a radical reformist.
 Following his return to Czechoslovakia, he was the chairman of the Department of Theoretical Nuclear Physics at the Institute of Nuclear Physics in Řež.
 In 1970, he was expelled from both the Communist Party and his job for political reasons.
 In 1974, he was allowed to accept a work offer by the Swedish Royal Academy of Sciences.
 In Stockholm, he collaborated with Czechoslovak and Russian exile personalities.
 In 1978, he established the Charter 77 Foundation, which had been sending money to support persecuted families in Czechoslovakia.
 In the 1980s, he launched his project Videožurnál, bringing Western news coverages to Czechoslovakia on video tapes.
-He is married to Ada, née Kolmanová, and has two children.
+He was married to Ada, née Kolmanová, and had two children.
+František Janouch died on January 12, 2024.